Gabbe2003/boilerplate_frontend-1/README.md

 Fix the author design and robots/sitemap

+(There are some errors in production code, not major but recheck them:
+1. The update post is not working
+2. The cache is kinda off, sometimes it revalidate and sometimes not?. s )
 When we are in the slug we there is so many calls fix the api calls and reuse components and optimizitions here and there,